Ballard High School

 Ballard HS Quick Links

 Learn about upcoming events for new students and families, Ballard Athletic paperwork deadlines, and find out about our BHS PTSA and how you can get involved!
 Sign Up Today.
-Freshman Parent/Guardian Program and helpful resources and notes below for all Incoming Students & Families.
+Freshman Parent/Guardian Program and helpful resources and notes below for all Interested and Incoming Students & Families.

-Freshman Parent Orientation Program 24-25
+Freshman Parent Orientation Recap 24-25

 9th Grade Family Orientation!